martarozek/DS-chord/README.md

 ```
 python multiple_nodes_test.py
 ```
+## Performance
+This project has not been implemented with performance in mind.
+We used Python and XML-RPC, which are known to provide lower performance than, say, C++ and its rpclib.
+Also, the app serves requests sequentially, so the more nodes, the more communication overhead, but not more speed.
+We focused on readability and simplicity.

 ## Notes
 To update requirements, add a new line with the package name you want to add (without version) to the `requirements.in` file and then run:
 ```